insightlake/Kafka-Designer/README.md

 # Kafka-Designer
-Design your Kafka Cluster in few minutes
+Design your Kafka Cluster in few minutes and cut down provisioning time from 2-4 weeks to 1-2 days.

 # Introduction
 Kafka deployment is very configuration driven and causes a lot of manual errors.
 People new to Kafka don’t have complete understanding of the best practices and recommended parameter values.
+Companies in general spend 2-4 weeks in setting up the Kafka cluster and lot of time gets spent in fixing configuration errors making the whole process manual, tedious and error prone.
+Also every company's environment is different and right cluster should be provisioned to utilize the Kafka environment fully.

 Kafka Designer’s main goal is to enable teams to generate a robust Kafka cluster template driven by best practices and reduce manual errors.

 ## Kafka Versions